mys-lang/mys/README.rst

 examplifies how to use functions, classes, exceptions, types and command line arguments.
 The syntax is almost identical to Python, so most readers should easily understand it.

+**NOTE**: This code does not yet work.
+This is just an example of what an application could look like in the future.
+The `Fibonacci example`_ works, so try that instead!

 .. code-block:: python